8none1/pytrionesmqtt/README.md

   - Prerequisites
     - bluepy https://github.com/IanHarvey/bluepy (Install the version from the master branch, it has some important fixes to the helper c file which make everything better.)
       - `python3 -m pip install git+https://github.com/IanHarvey/bluepy.git`
+      - If you don't want to run as root you need to do: `sudo setcap 'cap_net_raw,cap_net_admin+eip' bluepy-helper` where `bluepy-helper` is the file which is built when you install bluepy from Git.
     - paho-mqtt
       - `python3 -m pip install paho-mqtt`
  - Your life might be made easier if you install the above in a venv